IRS Data Retrieval Process

 To update your financial information using the IRS DRT process, watch this video or follow the steps below.
 The IRS DRT can be used as early as three weeks after filing taxes electronically or eight weeks if filing paper.

-- Log in to FOTW
+- Log in to FAFSA on the Web

 - Select ‘Make FAFSA Corrections’